SK53/indicia-docs/administrating/drupal/preventing-spam.rst

 keen to solve them.
 Fortunately some of these solutions have been wrapped as easily installable Drupal modules which you can easily install.

+Spambot
+"""""""

+The `Spambot module <http://drupal.org/project/spambot>`_ checks user registrations against the database of known spammers on http://www.stopforumspam.com.
+It also adds useful features to help deal with existing spam accounts.

+In our experience, though not 100% effective, the Spambot module does prevent the majority of spam user registrations and does not make the registration process more complex to the normal user, so is a good first choice.

 Captcha and reCaptcha
 """""""""""""""""""""